TheAlgorithms/Go/STYLE.md

 letters.
 Prefer `json` to `JSON` or `Json`.
 If your package name has two words, merge them together.
 Prefer `jsonencoding` to `jsonEncoding` or `json_encoding`.
 Although, there is almost always a word to succinctly describe the package with an appropriate name.
 So if you have a name that describes the package nicely, please use that.

-Add the `_test` suffix to your package name to implement black-box testing for your package.
+Add the `_test` suffix to your package name to implement black-box testing for your package in the test files.

 ### Symbol Naming